 *The amino acids arginine, methionine and phenylalanine are considered essential for reasons not directly related to lack of synthesis.
 Arginine is synthesized by mammalian cells but at a rate that is insufficient to meet the growth needs of the body and the majority that is synthesized is cleaved to form urea.
 Methionine is required in large amounts to produce cysteine if the latter amino acid is not adequately supplied in the diet.
 Similarly, phenylalanine is needed in large amounts to form tyrosine if the latter is not adequately supplied in the diet.back to the top

-Glutamate is synthesized from its' widely distributed α-keto acid precursor by a simple 1-step transamination reaction catalyzed by glutamate dehydrogenase.
+Glutamate is synthesized from its' widely distributed α-keto acid precursor by a simple one-step transamination reaction catalyzed by glutamate dehydrogenase (GDH).
 As discussed in the Nitrogen Metabolism page, the glutamate dehydrogenase reaction plays a central role in overall nitrogen homeostasis.

 Aside from its role in protein synthesis, alanine is second only to glutamine in prominence as a circulating amino acid.
 In this capacity it serves a unique role in the transfer of nitrogen from peripheral tissue to the liver.
 Alanine is transferred to the circulation by many tissues, but mainly by muscle, in which alanine is formed from pyruvate at a rate proportional to intracellular pyruvate levels.
 Liver accumulates plasma alanine, reverses the transamination that occurs in muscle, and proportionately increases urea production.
 The pyruvate is either oxidized or converted to glucose via gluconeogenesis.
 When alanine transfer from muscle to liver is coupled with glucose transport from liver back to muscle, the process is known as the glucose-alanine cycle.
 The key feature of the cycle is that in 1 molecule, alanine, peripheral tissue exports pyruvate and ammonia (which are potentially rate-limiting for metabolism) to the liver, where the carbon skeleton is recycled and most nitrogen eliminated.

-There are 2 main pathways to production of muscle alanine: directly from protein degradation, and via the transamination of pyruvate by alanine transaminase, ALT (also referred to as serum glutamate-pyruvate transaminase, SGPT).
+There are two main pathways to production of muscle alanine: directly from protein degradation, and via the transamination of pyruvate by alanine transaminase, ALT (also referred to as serum glutamate-pyruvate transaminase, SGPT).

 Tyrosine is produced in cells by hydroxylating the essential amino acid phenylalanine.
 This relationship is much like that between cysteine and methionine.
-Half of the phenylalanine required goes into the production of tyrosine; if the diet is rich in tyrosine itself, the requirements for phenylalanine are reduced by about 50%.
+Half of the daily requirement for phenylalanine is for the production of tyrosine; if the diet is rich in tyrosine itself, the requirements for phenylalanine can be reduced by about 50%.

 Phenylalanine hydroxylase is a mixed-function oxygenase: one atom of oxygen is incorporated into water and the other into the hydroxyl of tyrosine.
-The reductant is the tetrahydrofolate-related cofactor tetrahydrobiopterin, which is maintained in the reduced state by the NADH-dependent enzyme dihydropteridine reductase (DHPR).
+The reductant is the tetrahydrofolate-related cofactor tetrahydrobiopterin, which is maintained in the reduced state by the NADH-dependent enzyme, dihydropteridine reductase (DHPR).
 Phenylalanine hydroxylase is encoded by the PAH gene located on chromosome 12q22–q24.2 and is composed of 13 exons that encode a protein of 452 amino acids.
 Human dihydropteridine reductase is produced by the quinoid dihydropteridine reductase gene (symbol: QDPR) located on chromosome 4p15.31 and is composed of 7 exons that encode a protein of 244 amino acids.

 Missing or deficient phenylalanine hydroxylase results in hyperphenylalaninemia.
 Hyperphenylalaninemia is defined as a plasma phenylalanine concentration greater than 2mg/dL (120μM).
 The most widely recognized hyperphenylalaninemia (and most severe) is the genetic disease known as phenlyketonuria (PKU).
 Patients suffering from PKU have plasma phenylalanine levels >1000μM, whereas the non-PKU hyperphenylalaninemias exhibit levels of plasma phenylalanine <1000μM.
 Untreated PKU leads to severe mental retardation, however, the precise mechanism by which this enzyme deficiency leads to the severe neural degeneration is not fully understood.
 One theory suggests that the accumulation of phenylalanine interferes with the transport of tyrosine into the brain.
 A reduction in brain tyrosine levels would then result in reduced synthesis of the neurotransmitters dopamine and norepinephrine.
-Another theory suggests that the mental retardation is caused by the accumulation of phenylalanine, which becomes a major donor of amino groups in aminotransferase activity and depletes neural tissue of α-ketoglutarate.
-This absence of α-ketoglutarate in the brain shuts down the TCA cycle and the associated production of aerobic energy.
+Another theory suggests that the mental retardation is caused by the accumulation of phenylalanine in the brain, which becomes a major donor of amino groups in aminotransferase activity and depletes neural tissue of 2-oxoglutarate (α-ketoglutarate).
+This absence of 2-oxoglutarate in the brain shuts down the TCA cycle and the associated production of aerobic energy.
 Although both theories are plausible no direct evidence for either has been demonstrated.